OpenMusicKontrollers/orbit.lv2/README.md

 Subdivide or multiply incoming time signals by whole fractions, e.g. to speed up time x2, x3, ... or slow it down to x1/2, x1/3, ...

+#### Monitor

+Break out transport events to parameters, e.g. to get BPM, etc. and automate other plugins with those values.

 #### Timecapsule

 Record/Playback of arbitrary LV2 atoms to/from memory.
 Record all incoming atom